عنوان مقاله [English]

 Introduction of high yielding forage cultivars for different climates is necessary to use in pasture establishment and rangeland renovation.
 Thus, increasing forage yield is one of the most important goals in cool-season grass breeding programs.
-Tall fescue (Festuca arundinacea Schreb.) is a perennial cool-season grass adapted to a wide range of growing conditions.
-Tall fescue is one of the most drought, heat and wear tolerant species among perennial cool-season grasses.
+Tall fescue (Festuca Arundinacea Schreb.) is a perennial cool-season grass adapted to a wide range of growing conditions.
+Tall fescue is one of the most drought, heat, and wear tolerant species among perennial cool-season grasses.
 Due to its large and deep root system, it is able to take up water in dry periods when other grasses have stopped their growth.
 Then it could be a good choice for pasture establishment and rangeland renovation in Iran.
-This study was carried to identify important traits which are effective to increase forage yield in tall fescue in East Azarbaijan region of Iran.
+This study was carried out to identify important traits which are effective to increase forage yield in the tall fescue in East Azarbaijan region of Iran.

 Materials and Methods

 For this purpose, 32 tall fescue genotypes were evaluated in a randomized complete block design (RCBD) with 4 replications in research farm of Agricultural Biotechnology Research Institute of Northwest and West region of Iran- Tabriz in 2016.
-Each replication was containing 5 spaced single plants 60 cm apart.
+Each replication contained 5 spaced single plants 60 cm apart.
 Eleven agro-morphological characteristics were measured.